TerraBreus/philosophers/README.md

 After parsing, I should do a quick check if the attained numbers are nonnegative.
 If some evil character were to overflow input so that it becomes negative, the program would probably segvault. also n_philo cannot be smaller than 1 or bigger than 200!

+Update: Philosophers need to be synchronized so they all start together!
+Philosopher 1 should start at the same time as philosopher 200.
+A simple common variable that gets checked should manage this.
+The manager then gets initialized after the philosophers and changes this variable so that the philosophers can start.

 # Notes from the subject file.
 ## Overview
 - One or more philosophers. -> 1+. ft_atoi, no negative numbers.